WebAhead/master-reference/coursebook/general/reading-week-checklist.md

 ---

 ### Handlebars
-- [ ] Why can server side rendering be useful
+- [ ] Why can server side rendering be useful?
 - [ ] What is handlebars?
 - [ ] Write a small express server that uses a handlebars template to render a user profile page, which show's a user's name, age, location and a list of hobbies, all of which should be passed into the template as `context`.
 Make endpoints on the server which uses this template for 5 different users (you need to make up the user data!)